mfschmidt/django_docker_base/README.md

 docker-compose -f docker-compose.dev.yml up -d --build docker-compose -f docker-compose.dev.yml exec python manage.py makemigrations docker-compose -f docker-compose.dev.yml exec python manage.py migrate

+# To take it back down
+docker-compose -f docker-compose.dev.yml down -v
 ```

 There should now be a development-configured django site running on [http://localhost:8000/](http://localhost:8000/).
+Run the same three commands, replacing .dev. with .prod. to start the production site with the same code and its own database.
+All configuration can be done by modifying .env.*'s, Dockerfile's and docker-compose.yml's.

 ## Helpful commands: